Last Updated: June 2, 2023

 - : This has a lot of applications.
 Combined with Superior Inspiration you could take an inspiration die on every initiative check (yes, those are ability checks, and yes you also get to add Jack of All Trades).
 You’ll want to be careful about using this for skill checks on days where you expect to do a lot of fighting, as that can eat up your uses per day very quickly, and won’t be as useful as potentially saving the life of one of your allies.

-Unfortunately, while there’s a lot to like about College of Spirits, its unpredictability makes it difficult to use to great effect, and Spiritual Focus (which is intended to make your core spellcasting effective enough to carry you when Tales From Beyond isn’t helping) is almost non-functional due to the Bard’s limited spell list.
+While there’s a lot to like about College of Spirits, its unpredictability makes it difficult to use to great effect, and Spiritual Focus (which is intended to make your core spellcasting effective enough to carry you when Tales From Beyond isn’t helping) is almost non-functional due to the Bard’s limited spell list and 5e’s rules on when you actually use a spellcasting focus.
 This appears to be due to the feature assuming that the bonus would apply more broadly, but the RAW rules for how focuses are used limit the spell’s benefits to a vanishingly small number of bard spells.

 All it would take to raise College of Spirits tois allowing them to use their Spiritual Focus on any bard spell, and therefore apply the bonus d6 to any damage/healing spell.
 I think that was the RAI, but WotC has a nasty habit of forgetting how painful the rules for spellcasting foci are.